 Once I have the crust formed, I allow it to cook until it starts browning on the bottom, about 8 minutes.
 While the potatoes are cooking, I press them down with the measuring cup as needed.
 I remove it from the heat and spray the top with more avocado oil cooking spray.
 Then, I pop the crust in the oven and bake it at 425°F until the top of the crust is golden brown, about 15 minutes.

 Low FODMAP Quiche Filling

 Broccoli, Ham and Mushrooms (and more Ghee)

-I probably fill my quiche with way more stuff than what’s traditional, but I love filling!
-Here’s what I use to fill this quiche with yumminess:
+I probably fill my quiche with way more stuff than what's traditional, but I love filling!
+Here's what I use to fill this low FODMAP quiche with yumminess:

-Cooked ham, diced – this quiche presents a great opportunity to use up some leftover holiday ham.
+- Cooked ham, diced - this quiche presents a great opportunity to use up some leftover holiday ham, such as from my Low FODMAP Slow Cooker Maple Dijon Glazed Ham.
 Or, you can use sliced deli ham as I have here (check labels for Paleo/Whole30).

 While the hash brown crust is baking, I place another skillet on medium high heat and add 1 tablespoon of ghee.
 Once the ghee has melted, I swirl the pan to coat the bottom in ghee.
 Then, I add the broccoli florets and sauté until they start to soften, about 3 minutes, stirring them constantly with a spatula to prevent burning.
 I remove them from the skillet to a large plate.
 Then, I add 1 more tablespoon of ghee to the skillet and swirl it again to coat.
 I add the ham and mushrooms and sauté them for an additional minute, stirring constantly, and then remove them from the skillet to the plate.